bosborne/protein-feature-vectors/README.md

 # *protein-feature-vectors*

-Code to produce fixed-length feature vectors from protein sequences.
+Code to produce fixed-length feature vectors from protein sequences based on iFeatureOmega.

 ## Introduction